-The injection system will be designed with corrosive-resistant materials that contact the injection stream to prevent corrosion of the components caused by the presence of any free water.
+The injection system will be designed with corrosive-resistant materials that contact the injection stream to prevent corrosion of the components caused by the presence of water vapor.

-The corrosivity of the injection stream should be limited given the quantities of the minor concentrations of the trace constituents in the injection stream, and a dehydration system will reduce and maintain the water content below the regulated limit of <30 lb/MMscf for CO2 transport pipeline standards.
+The corrosivity of the injection stream should be limited given the quantities of the minor concentrations of the trace constituents in the injection stream, and the water content will be maintained below the regulated limit of <30 lb/MMSCF for CO2 transport pipeline standards.

-Table 6-2 presents the analytical parameters that will be measured in the STW to assess the corrosivity of the formation waters in the [REDACTED].
+Table 6-2 presents the analytical parameters that will be measured in the STW to assess the corrosivity of the formation waters in the Wilcox.
 The pH, conductivity, and total dissolved solids (TDS) data represent analytical results from a commercial laboratory, the oxidation-reduction potential (ORP) data are field measurements made at the time the brine samples are collected, and the temperature value is the temperature measured at the mid-point of the formation through wireline logging.